traud/asterisk-evs/README.md

 Currently, I am not aware of any other VoIP/SIP project offering EVS.
 Consequently, you have to patch two Asterisk servers and run EVS between those.
 My main objective was to play around, test, and learn more about EVS.

-Although the Qualcomm Snapdragon 820 (and newer) chipset(s) offer EVS, not all phones come with EVS enabled.
-Not all of the remaing phones offer the built-in VoIP/SIP client of the Android Open Source Platform (AOSP).
-Finally, I am not aware of one phone which bridges the EVS capabilities between the hardware chipset and the software client.
+Although the Qualcomm Snapdragon 820 (and [newer](http://www.qualcomm.com/products/snapdragon/modems/4g-lte)) chipset(s) offer EVS, not all phones come with EVS enabled.
+Of the remaining phones, not all offer the built-in VoIP/SIP client of the Android Open Source Platform (AOSP).
+Finally, I am not aware of one phone which bridges its EVS capabilities between the hardware chipset and that software client.

 The Rohde & Schwarz CMW500 can be extended for EVS – however here, this transcoding module was not tested with that either.